arpit-agr/code-squad-work/src/index.md

         heading: "Grade 1 - Grade 2",
         content:
           [
-            "Intro to coding using Scratch Jr",
+            "Introduction to coding using Scratch Jr",
             "Construction activities using paper art",
             "covering, shapes, seasons and nature",
           ],